-In 2004, I asked my Lord for help in writing a few concise words that would describe my encounters with the kundalini fire, the outer darkness, and Jesus (Jeshua).
-The following words suddenly came to me, as if out of thin air, which was all-the-more astonishing because I am not an accomplished writer, much less a poet!
+Before making the final edit of my first DVD in 2004, I asked the Lord for help in finding a few concise words to describe the essence my encounter with Jesus (Jeshua).
+To my amazement, the following words suddenly came to me out of thin air, which was all-the-more surprising because I am not an accomplished writer, much less a poet!

-After receiving the words to this poem, I could understand how the biblical writers could have been divinely inspired.
+After receiving this poem, I understood how the writers of the Bible could have been "supernaturally" inspired.